MP for East Ham

 Minister of State (Department for Work and Pensions)

-Sir Stephen Timms is a long-serving Labour MP for East Ham, first elected in 1994.
-Since July 2024 he has been Minister of State in the Department for Work and Pensions, with a parliamentary career that includes extensive committee work, notably on the Work and Pensions Committee, the Liaison Committee and the Ecclesiastical Committee.
+Sir Stephen Timms is the Labour MP for East Ham, first elected in 1994.
+He currently serves as Minister of State for the Department for Work and Pensions (since July 2024) and has a long parliamentary career with extensive experience on key committees including Work and Pensions, Education, and liaison and ecclesiastical oversight.

 Generated 21 February 2026